OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ---
 title: Common coding issues and unexpected platform behaviors
-description: ''
-ms.date: 10/24/2019
+description: 'A list of Office JavaScript API platform issues frequently encountered by developers.' ms.date: 10/25/2019
 localization_priority: Normal
 ---

 # Common coding issues and unexpected platform behaviors

-This articles highlights subtle discrepancies and unexpected behaviors with the Office JavaScript API.
-If you encounter an issue that belongs in this list, please let us know by using the GitHub feedback form at the bottom of the article.
+This article highlights aspects of the Office JavaScript API that may result in unexpected behavior or require specific coding patterns to achieve the desired outcome.
+If you encounter an issue that belongs in this list, please let us know by using the feedback form at the bottom of the article.

-## Some properties cannot be set as navigational properties
+## Some properties must be set with JSON structs

 > [!NOTE]
 > This section only applies to the host-specific APIs for Excel and Word.